oslokommune/gatekeeper/README.md

 If your backend service expects the access token as an authorization header, you can use the proxy functionality which handles setting the cookie as a header for you.
 Using the proxy functionality is required for refreshing the tokens for now.
 ### Why

 * We are currently storing the access token and refresh token in both the local storage of the frontend, and as non-HttpOnly cookies.
-This is not recommended and is a security risk in the event of a XSS vulnerability
+This is not recommended and is a security risk in the event of a XSS vulnerability.
 * In the case of a single page application, the Gatekeeper can handle authentication in a security wise satisfactory way.
-* Authentication is decoupled from the frontend / client which will simplify maintenance and creation of new frontends / clients
+* Authentication is decoupled from the frontend / client which will simplify maintenance and creation of new frontends / clients.

-###How
+### How

 The Gatekeeper exposes following entrypoints:

 - /login?redirect= redirects the client to the auth provider's login screen and sets what location to redirect to on a successful login
-- /logout invalidates the refresh token in the auth provider and clears the clients access and refresh tokens from cookies
+- /logout invalidates the refresh token in the auth provider and clears the client's access and refresh tokens from cookies
 - /api/* proxies requests to a configured backend service and sets the access token to a authorization header on the request.
 This also handles automatically refreshing of the access token.
 Use the UPSTREAMS environment variable to configure routes.
-- /callback used internally by the Gatekeeper and the auth provider in the Oauth2 auth code flow.
+- /callback used internally by the Gatekeeper and the authorization provider in the Oauth2 authorization code flow.
 Ignore this when integrating with the Gatekeeper

 ### Built With